County Employment Opportunities

 Mercer, PA 16137

-** The County of Mercer Standard Application can be found at www.mercercountypa.gov or can be obtained by stopping in the Human Resource office located on the basement level of the Courthouse.
+** The County of Mercer Standard Applications can be found at www.mercercountypa.gov or can be obtained by stopping in the Human Resource office located on the basement level of the Courthouse.

 Overall Descriptions of the Position: